San Francisco power outage: PG&E restores power to most customers affected

 Here at Folsom & Embarcadero- @sfmta_muni trains are back up and running again fromp the power outage.
 Trains are running slower and on manual mode #SanFrancisco pic.twitter.com/TZD5B6Y52a— Liz Kreutz (@ABCLiz) September 20, 2019

-Traffic lights are being impacted by the outage.
-AlertSF is reminding drivers to treat traffic lights as four-way stops.
+Traffic lights were impacted by the outage.
+AlertSF reminded drivers to treat traffic lights as four-way stops.

 The outage also impacted Muni.
-Trains are beginning to move through the subway in both directions.
+Trains later began to move through the subway in both directions.
 Service will be very slow as trains have to operate in manual mode, SFMTA says.

 Ten San Francisco schools were also impacted by the outage, the district said.